 If you want to sell your product to nerds, I think the safest bet is to just make them feel loved.
-The success of Arduino and Raspberry Pi had little to do with technological feats; it boiled down to writing hobbyist-friendly docs and then bootstrapping a community that wouldn’t judge you for just wanting to blink some LEDs.
+The success of Arduino and Raspberry Pi had little to do with technological feats; it boiled down to writing hobbyist-friendly docs and then bootstrapping a hobbyist community that wouldn’t judge you for just wanting to blink some LEDs.

 About a decade ago, I tried to change this by publishing a 110-page treatise on hobby CNC.
 In retrospect, the attempt was lunacy: a leather-bound tome doesn’t scream “it’s easy”.
 So, let’s try something more suited for the TikTok age.